bpmn-io/bpmn.io/src/content/blog/2015/005-revamped-modeling-interaction.md

 <p class="introduction">
   Good user interaction is a basis for a solid modeling experience.
 This post introduces a new way to model BPMN 2.0 with [bpmn-js](https://github.com/bpmn-io/bpmn-js).
-It unleashes the full power of the BPMN 2.0 specification onto users while going back to simplicity in the little things.
+It unleashes the full complexity of the BPMN 2.0 specification onto users while going back to simplicity in the little things.
 </p>

 <!-- continue -->